Visual-Behavior/detr-tensorflow/README.md

 ## Install

-The code is currently tested with tensorflow 2.3.0 and python 3.7.
-The following dependencies are required
+The code has been currently tested with Tensorflow 2.3.0 and python 3.7.
+The following dependencies are required.

 ```
 wandb